 When I don’t have long in an area, I like to do some form of a tour, so I can see and learn as much as I can in a short amount of time.
 I opted for the 90 minute ‘Conch Tour Train’…mainly because I have a bit of a soft spot for road trains!

-I jumped on the last tour of the day at 4.30pm and there were only 3 other people on board.
+The last tour of the day was at 4.30pm and there were only 3 other people on board.
 I saw it at other times throughout the day and every bench was packed to bursting point.

 If you do go on an earlier tour you are a free to get on and off all day and entry to some attractions on the island are included as part of the ticket price.